-Reducing 40% poluted run-off from a shooting land area with Libelium IoT sensor platform
+Reducing 40% polluted run-off from a shooting land area with Libelium IoT sensor platform

-Urban runoff is considered a source of pollution difficult to locate.
-It originates in large areas, its discharge is intermittent linked to a random phenomenon that is rain, variable in time, difficult to sample at the source and related to land use.
+Urban run-off is considered a source of pollution difficult to locate.
+It originates in large areas, its discharge is intermittently linked to a random phenomenon that is rain, variable in time, difficult to sample at the source and related to land use.

 NGI contaminated shooting range with 300 tons of gravel